"I Feel Helpless": Families in despair for loved ones on Dominica

 Ben co-owns a so-called eco-lodge on the east coast of Dominica, having moved to the island from New York about a month ago.

-"I am worried that they are trapped because they are at a dead end of a very remote road," Turner told NBC News.
+"I am worried that they are trapped because they are at a dead end of a very remote road," Turner said.
 "I feel helpless … The lack of communication and information these past few days has been so hard."

-Nick Cooper's father, Patrick, said he was relieved to finally find out his 26-year-old son was OK and was being evacuated to a nearby island.
+Patrick Cooper of Atlanta said he was relieved to finally find out that his 26-year-old son, Nick, in the town of Portsmouth in northwest Dominica, was OK and being evacuated to a nearby island.

-Cooper, who is from Atlanta, is a fourth-year medical student at Ross University located in the town of Portsmouth on the northwest of Dominica.

 University officials said Wednesday that more than 1,400 of its students and faculty were accounted for and would be evacuated by boat to St. Lucia to the south.

-Patrick Cooper said he has not heard from his son since the hurricane hit Monday night, but on Wednesday, he finally found out his son checked in with the university staff and was fine.
+Cooper said he had not heard from his son, a fourth-year medical student at Ross University, since the hurricane hit Monday night.
+But on Wednesday, he found out that Nick had checked in with the university staff and was fine.

 "When you watch in horror as a vicious, brutal storm barrels over an island, it's hard not to be panicked," Cooper said.
 "So many things could happen, so you just want assurances your loved one is alright."

-A U.S.-based spokeswoman for the Rosalie Bay Resort, which is located on the east coast of Dominica, said it had lost contact with staff late Monday.
+A U.S.-based spokeswoman for the Rosalie Bay Resort, on the east coast of Dominica, said it had lost contact with staff late Monday.

-The last message from a manager, which arrived about 45 minutes after Maria made landfall, said the situation was "really bad and very scary.”
+The last message from a manager, about 45 minutes after Maria made landfall, said the situation was "really bad and very scary.”

 There has still been no communication with the resort staff.